FlorisRoelofs/polya/README.md

 This will run the polya model where after each 10 picks, 5 random balls will be deleted from the urn.
 N stands for the amount of experiments.
 The output will be a plot of the proportion blue balls over 200 picks.

 7. polya_all(N)
-This will run the polya model where all functions 2-6 are incorperated.
+This will run the polya model where all functions 2-6 are incorporated.
 N stands for the amount of experiments.
 The output will be a plot of the proportion blue balls over 200 picks.

 8. polya_three_colours(N)
 This will run the standard polya model where there are three colours inside the urn (blue, red and white).
 N stands for the amount of experiments.
 The output will be a plot of the proportion blue balls over 200 picks.

 ####################### SHORTCOMINGS (FUTURE IDEAS) ##################################

+One shortcoming is inside the testing tab, when the user is asked to press the generate button, only models from the previous scenarios can be generated.
+Therefore, in order for it to work, users must have set the parameters in such a way that they characterize their specific scenario.
+Otherwise it is hard to do this test.
+Also, since the 'generate' button will generate randomly one of the previous models, it might happen that one model is generated a few times in a row, resulting in no change at all within the plot.
+The user should keep pressing 'generate' until a new model appears.

 ################################## BUGS ##############################################

+One bug users might run into, is that a density plot can't be generated if 'Amount of experiments' is set to 1.
+If 'Amount of experiments' will be set higher this problem will dissolve itself.

 ############################### EASTEREGG ############################################

+If the user knows my birthday and puts the day, month and year in the 'Starting Urn Size', 'Amount of Picks' and 'Amount of Experiments' respectively, a nice plot will show up.